sakitume/SilverLite-FC/docs/Configuration.md

 * What flight controller board will you be using?
 [Several boards are supported.](Targets.md)
 * What type of receiver will you be using?
-    * On-board SPI AFHDS/AFHDS2A is available when using the "HappyModel Crazybee F4 Lite 1S" flight controller (found on the Mobula6).
-This is a `MATEKF411RX` target board.
+    * On-board SPI AFHDS/AFHDS2A is available when using the "HappyModel Crazybee F4 Lite 1S" flight controller as found on the Mobula6 (this is a `MATEKF411RX` target board) and also with the CrazybeeF3FS
     * External SPI Bayang is available using various [transceiver modules.](Transceiver.md).
         * I've had great success with the [Play F4 board and an NRF24L01](PlayF4_NRF24L01.md).
 * Configure your aux channels: throttle kill switch (similar to an arm switch), level mode enable/disable, turtle mode, motor beeps, etc